blueluna/psila/README.md

 ### Psila-Host

-A tool which listens on specialy encoded packets over serial port and decodes these packets.
+A tool which listens on specially encoded packets over serial port and decodes these packets.

 ## License